JAM-clocking/password-protected-web-example/README.md

 Password protected web example using fastapi and basic html

-i did this in the free time so theres a lot to be improved such as -code labels
+i did this in the free time so theres a lot to be improved such as<br>
+-code labels<br>
--better ui
+-better ui<br>
 -better explanation